Reid Reflects on Ethics of Healthcare Coverage

 March 2, 2012

-The annual Pacific McGeorge Ethics Across the Professions Initiative symposium featured best-selling author T.R.
+The annual McGeorge Ethics Across the Professions Initiative symposium featured best-selling author T.R.
 Reid, who spoke on "The Ethics of Healthcare in Global Perspective," on March 2 to an audience of 160 in the law school's lecture hall.

-Professor Leslie Jacobs, the director of Pacific McGeorge's Capital Center for Public Law & Policy, followed Reid's lecture with an overview of the constitutional challenge to the 2010 Affordable Care Act.
+Professor Leslie Jacobs, the director of McGeorge's Capital Center for Law & Policy, followed Reid's lecture with an overview of the constitutional challenge to the 2010 Affordable Care Act.
 Professor Paul Paton, the director of the Ethics Across the Professions Initiative, introduced Reid and moderated a lively question-and-answer session with the audience.

 A longtime Washington Post correspondent and former chief of the newspaper's Tokyo and London bureaus, Reid is best known for his 2009 book, The Healing of America, which argues that the other industrialized democracies have achieved something the United States can't seem to do: provide healthcare for everybody at a reasonable cost.
 A frequent NPR and PBS commentator, his television documentary, "U.S. Health Care: The Good News," debuted on national TV the night before Reid's appearance in Sacramento.